Metaprogramming Ruby

 <div id=“layer” style=“border: 3px solid #f00; padding: 10px;”>

-<p class=“foo”>foo<strong>bar</strong></p>
+<p class="foo">foo<strong>barstrong>p>

-<p class=“shmoo”>shmoo</p>
+<p class="shmoo">shmoop>

 I generated the necessary data about tags / possible properties from HTML 4.01 W3C specification, so all the tags should work and invalid properties should be ignored.
 “Should”, because the generating was a little bit tricky and I’m not 100% sure if everything is the way it should be.
 The dollar sign is a bit annoying, too, but my goal was to avoid cluttering of the global namespace, especially a variable name like “i” may be quite popular… I don’t know how it works performance-wise or memory-wise either (certainly some optimizations are possible), but it seems to work under Firefox, Opera, Konqueror (Safari?) and MSIE 6/7 and it even doesn’t crash any of them in a short time, what I consider a big success.
 I don’t really know if this is useful at all (most people don’t seem to like balancing parenthesis or don’t know a decent editor which highlight pairs of matching parenthesis, judging by Lisp popularity), but you can grab it here.
-To start using it simply include the js file using <script>, nothing more.
-If you somehow find it fun, just leave a comment.
-Afterwards, feel free to do whatever you want with the code.
+To start using it simply include the js file using

 One more tip: keep in mind that jsTemple just returns a string, so you can for example use it with Prototype’s Template class.